yaakovyitzchak/achdus/README.md

-that can be installed on windows 64 at least in the "UnityCapture-master" folder (that I just downloaded from the original author's github somewhere) then once its installed you can stream the unity player output to the webcam (its already set up) Just go to the Install folder there and click on the .bat, as explained in their github https://github.com/sh-akira/UnityCapture#installation
+that can be installed on windows 64 at least in the "UnityCapture-master" folder (that I just downloaded from the original author's github somewhere) then once its installed you can stream the unity player output to the webcam (its already set up) Just go to the Install folder there and click on the .bat

 I just made some minor modifications to make it always stream 1920 by 1080 no matter what scale the window is, although all of the actual heavy lifting was done from the original author

-Anyways I made a very basic recorder as an HTML file that simply records to webcam stream, you can adjust the bitrate, the recorder file is found in achayr --> yetzirah folder here and named "yoytzayr", just click it, then click "ok" to start recording the virtual webcam, once the virtual webcam driver is installed, and it should also capture the audio of the default microphone etc., just look at the source, and once the unity program is started you should theoretically see the
+Anyways I made a very basic recorder as an HTML file that simply records the webcam stream, you can adjust the bitrate, the recorder file is found in achayr --> yetzirah folder here and named "yoytzayr", just click it, then click "ok" to start recording the virtual webcam, once the virtual webcam driver is installed, and it should also capture the audio of the default microphone etc., just look at the source, and once the unity program is started you should theoretically see the